 Many medical professionals will say that we haven’t run enough trials to know whether a diet with more fat is safe.
 But we do have all the evidence of what humans were like before we made cheese puffs a food pyramid category.
 Over two thousand Americans dying every day of cardiovascular disease is not an indicator of good heart health.
 And you don’t need to go to medical school to be able to understand that hundreds of millions of overweight people means we’re doing something wrong.

 How many people with Type 2 diabetes will it take to change regulations?

-While it’s true that we all have our food tastes and preferences, what we have in common is that metabolism and diabetes are pretty much the same in everyone.
-For a vast majority of people with diabetes, a low carb diet with protein and fat would be that single “magic” diet, if only we’d acknowledge it.
+While it’s true that we may have individual differences, what we have in common is that diabetes means pretty much the same thing for everyone: it’s a carbohydrate intolerance.
+For a vast majority of people with diabetes, then, a low carb diet with protein and fat would be that single “magic” diet, if only we’d acknowledge it.